michaelbabajide/ml_zoomcamp_2/ml_churn_prediction/README.md

 curl -X POST -H "Content-Type: application/json" -d @customer.json http://localhost:9696/predict
 ```

-Where `customer.json` is a file containing customer data in the following format:
+Where `customer.json` is a file containing customer data in the following format: (you can make changes to the data to see how it affects the prediction)

 ```json
 {